Trashytalk/piwardrive/README.md

 Once the file is created, ``ExtraWidget`` can be added to the dashboard like any other built-in widget.

+Compiled extensions built with PyO3 or Cython are supported as well.
+Place the resulting ``.so`` (or ``.pyd`` on Windows) in the plugin directory or within a package.
+Ensure the extension is built against the same Python version that runs PiWardrive and that ``build-essential`` and the Python development headers are installed.

 ## Error Handling
 The application reports errors consistently using `utils.report_error`.
 The sequence below illustrates how `control_service` surfaces failures: